 Made from bamboo trees, these tees are the strongest wooden tee that you can add to your bag.
 A terrific value due to their durability, bamboo tees also don’t mark the bottom of your clubs like painted and plastic tees.

-In terms of durability, plastic tees are hard to beat.
+In terms of durability, plastic golf tees are hard to beat.
 With exceptional strength and sturdiness, plastic tees are great for golfers who like to save money without sacrificing performance.
 Plastic tees also offer multiple-prong tips that keep the ball stable for clean contact.

 Rubber tees are routinely used in hitting mats on practice ranges.
 Since they are easy and inexpensive to replace, the rubber tees are embedded into the mats, mainly because they can take a pounding and not lose their shape.

-Standard tees measure around three inches and do not offer much in colorful design.
+Standard tees measure around three inches and do not offer much colorful design.
 These wooden tees are used primarily for irons and smaller woods.
 Oversized drivers have trouble with standard tees and typically work better with elongated tees measuring four inches.

 Styles of Golf Tees

 Golf tee manufacturers have created anti-slice tees for golfers who struggle with slicing.
 While they aren’t USGA legal, anti-slice tees are popular for casual play among high handicappers and beginning golfers who want to hit straight shots from the tee box.

 Anti-slice tees have a flap along the tee’s crown that covers about a quarter of the golf ball and prevent side spin that creates a slice.
 Most anti-slice tees are made from plastic because it is easier to create a mold for mass production.

 Brush tees use bristles as you see on a toothbrush to hold the golf ball.
 These modern innovations provide consistent tee height that reduces the obstacle and friction that wooden tees create.